Hawaii Reopens to Tourism

 Do you have to test for COVID-19 to visit Hawaii?

-The pre-testing travel program, beginning October 15th, effectively opens up the islands to visitors, as long as they bring along proof of a negative COVID-19 test and complete a State Dept. of Agriculture paper form (distributed on all flights) prior to arrival within the state.
+The pre-testing travel program now effectively opens up the islands to visitors, as long as they bring along proof of a negative COVID-19 test and complete a State Dept. of Agriculture paper form (distributed on all flights) prior to arrival within the state.

 To reiterate, this test result must be confirmed prior to arrival in Hawaii, and the visitor must present evidence of this test upon arrival.
 According to the Lt.
-Governor, more testing options may become available before October 15th.
+Governor, more testing options may become available.
 See our traveler FAQ section below for more information.